DmitryLapshov/classic-games/README.md

 # classic-games
-Simple games in plain HTML and JavaScript, created for pure fun
+Simple games in plain HTML and JavaScript, created for pure fun.
+Just open the HTML page in your browser and use the arrow keys.